 Course-To-Course (by department) Articulation Agreements describes how specific courses taken at a community college (or sending institution) can be used in place of specific courses at the receiving (or transferring) institution, possibly fulfilling general education and/or major preparation requirements.

 General Education (GE) Articulation Agreements identify a pattern of courses that can fulfill lower division general education requirements.
 Which pattern a student should follow is dependent on the transfer universities and majors being considered, consult with a Laney Counselor for assistance in understanding the most appropriate choice.
 General Education Articulation Agreements include: Intersegmental GeneralEducation Transfer Curriculum (IGETC) primarily used when applying to multiple UCs and CSUs – not advisable for high-unit majors.
-CSU General Education (CSU-GE) Breadth Requirements is used when applying to CSUs only, and UC campus specific agreements are sometimes an option, depending on the combination of transfer universities and majors.
+CSU General Education (CSU-GE) Breadth Requirements is used when applying to CSUs only.
+UC campus-specific agreements are sometimes an option, depending on the combination of transfer universities and majors.
 Some California Private/Independent Universities and Colleges accept IGETC and/or CSU-GE Breadth Requirements, please consult with a Laney Counselor.

 Lower Division Major Preparation Articulation Agreements describe the lower division major preparation (or courses) expected in order to be a competitive transfer student.
 Transfer students completing all lower division major courses prepare them for upper division major requirements.

 Not all 4-year university/college campuses provide articulation with every community college or for all of their majors or departments.
 Many 4-year universities/colleges concentrate on their primary feeder community colleges.
 This doesn’t mean you, as a student, can’t transfer.
 It means that you will need to talk directly with a Laney Counselor and 4-year Admissions Advisor.
-In addition, each 4-year university campus will have different articulation with different community colleges, even when they are colleges in the same district.
+In addition, each 4-year university campus will have a different articulation with different community colleges, even when they are colleges in the same district.
 For example, Laney, College of Alameda, Merritt, and Berkeley City College have different articulation agreements even though they are sister colleges.
 You also can not assume that a community college course will be accepted the same way at a different 4-year universities/colleges.
 UC Berkeley, for example, does not automatically use a course the same way that UC Los Angeles does.

 ASSIST is California’s official statewide repository of transfer information for the California Community Colleges (CCC), California State University (CSU) and University of California (UC) systems, offering easy access to a single database of articulation and transfer information.
 ASSIST will help you determine if you will receive credit for courses you’ve already taken or plan to take, and how those courses will apply to a specific academic major or general education requirement.
 Visit ASSIST website for Laney College courses that are transferable to the University of California (UC) and the California State University (CSU) systems according to these various types of articulation agreements.
 Please view online demonstrations on how to use the ASSIST website by visiting ASSIST Demos.
 By utilizing the ASSIST website, you can also explore UC & CSU Majors.